 - An organizational chart for this project that covers the personnel assigned, including identification of subcontractors. - The total number of project hours broken out by each individual assigned to the project.
-The hours devoted to the project must ensure that the Contractor's proposed methodology to produce each deliverable can be successfully implemented in a timely manner. - Identification of the individual assigned as day-to-day project manager and a description of that individual's prior project leadership experience including any recent, significant experience similar to the scope and complexity of this project. - Each team member's specific role on the project, tasks and subtasks they will be responsible for,> and their specific related experience in projects similar to this project.
+The hours devoted to the project must ensure that the Contractor's proposed methodology to produce each deliverable can be successfully implemented in a timely manner. - Identification of the individual assigned as day-to-day project manager and a description of that individual's prior project leadership experience including any recent, significant experience similar to the scope and complexity of this project.
+The individual identified as the project manager must be a certified public accountant licensed pursuant to Chapter 473, Florida Statutes. - Each team member's specific role on the project and their specific related experience with similar projects.